 Medline ® Abstract for Reference 54

 PURPOSE: This study assesses the long-term outcome of patients with retroperitoneal soft-tissue sarcomas treated by maximal resection in combination with intraoperative electron-beam therapy (IOERT) and postoperative external-beam radiotherapy.

-CONCLUSIONS: In selected patients, IOERT results in excellent local control and disease-free survival with acceptable morbidity.
+CONCLUSION: In selected patients, IOERT results in excellent local control and survival, with acceptable morbidity.

 Department of Radiation Oncology, University of Heidelberg, Heidelberg, Germany. firstname.lastname@example.org